Why Is My Ping So High? 4 Tips for Reducing Lag!

 - Background apps — If you’ve got a lot of apps running in the background while you’re gaming, they could be downloading large updates, which would negatively affect your ping.

-Here are a few things you can do to potentially lower your ping:
+Here are 4 tips that you can do to potentially lower your ping:

 Lower your ping, enhance your gaming experience